shekinahmanyi/shekinahmanyi/README.md

 ### Hi there 👋

 I am called Shekinah Manyi✨,
-I am a final year student pursuing a degree in Computer Engineering at the college of technology university of Buea🇨🇲
+I am a final year student pursuing a degree in Computer Engineering at the college of technology university of Buea
 - 🔭 I’m currently working on an internship project.
 - 🌱 I’m currently learning Nodejs.
 - 👯 I’m looking to collaborate on Open Source Projects.